How Do Solar Panels Work?

 When sunlight hits the cell, photons transfer their energy to electrons, freeing them from their atoms.
 The electric field at the junction pushes these freed electrons toward the n-type layer and holes toward the p-type layer.
 Metal contacts on the cells collect the electrons, creating an electric current when connected to a circuit.

-The direct current (DC) produced by solar panels must be converted to alternating current (AC) for home use.
+The direct current (DC) produced by solar panels must be converted to alternating current (AC) for home use, measured in kilowatt-hours.
 An inverter handles this conversion.
 In grid-tied systems, excess power feeds back to the utility grid.
 Battery systems can store power for use when the sun is not shining.

 Things to Know